 The Chicago Park District naming and renaming procedures allow for the naming of parks.
-Alderman Garza requested that the Chicago Park District Board of Commissioners name Park 562 in honor of Marian Byrnes.
-This proposal has support of former state legislator Clem Balanoff, the Environmental Law & Policy Center, The Field Museum, the Calumet Ecological Park Association, the Southeast Environmental Task Force, and Erma Tranter Consulting.
+It is proposed that the Chicago Park District Board of Commissioners authorize the naming of Park 562 as Marian Byrnes Park.
+This proposal has support of Alderman Garza, former state legislator Clem Balanoff, the Environmental Law & Policy Center, The Field Museum, the Calumet Ecological Park Association, the Southeast Environmental Task Force, and Erma Tranter Consulting.